Skyway666/Unity-Multiplayer-Game/README.md

 TODOS:

 Mandatory:
-- Wait for two players to be connected before starting the match
+- Wait for two players to be connected before starting the match -> 	WIP
 - Enviroment improvement -> DONE
-- Punctuation system for the two players -> WIP
+- Punctuation system for the two players -> DONE
 - Game loop
 - Functional UI
 - Particles and sounds